Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Steve Bower, Shutterstock

-The Barking Treefrog is unique.
-Firstly, they prefer areas that don’t have any trees or permanent standing water.
-This gives them very few options in Kentucky.
-How a frog can thrive without trees or standing water is a mystery.
+The Barking Tree Frog is unique.
+First, it prefers areas that don’t have any trees or permanent standing water.
+This gives it very few options in Kentucky.
+How this frog can thrive without trees or standing water is a mystery.

 18. Plains Leopard Frog